NESCent/r-popgen-hackathon/README.md

 # Population Genetics in R Hackathon

-The National Evolutionary Synthesis Center ([NESCent]) is sponsoring a hackathon to be held at NESCent's headquarters in Durham, North Carolina, on March 16-20, 2015.
-The event aims to help foster an interoperating ecosystem of scalable tools and resources for population genetics data analysis in the popular R platform.
+The National Evolutionary Synthesis Center ([NESCent]) sponsored a hackathon to be held at NESCent's headquarters in Durham, North Carolina, on March 16-20, 2015.
+The event aimed to help foster an interoperating ecosystem of scalable tools and resources for population genetics data analysis in the popular R platform.

-The event targets interoperability, scalability, and workflow building challenges among the many population genetics R packages that already exist.
-The gathering provides an opportunity for a diverse group of population genetics researchers, method developers, and people with other relevant areas of expertise to collaborate on code, documentation, use-cases, and other resources that will aid their communities.
+The hackathon targeted interoperability, scalability, and workflow building challenges among the many population genetics R packages that already exist.
+It allowed a diverse group of population genetics researchers, method developers, and people with other relevant areas of expertise to collaborate on code, documentation, use-cases, and other resources that will aid their communities.

 See the [wiki] for full details.

 ## Key information

-* [Participation] is by invitation and was determined by an open [Call for Participation].
+* [Participation] was by invitation and was determined by an open [Call for Participation](Call-for-participation.md).
 * [Logistics]
 * [Schedule]
 * [Project ideas]